An indoor garden is a place where winter does not exist, and that’s quite something when you live in a cold climate. Indeed, it is a happy place.

 A healthy tree is lash green and is productive.
 When you see that the leaves are not as vibrant as they used to be, it can be two things, either the tree needs a new pot or fertilizer.
 It can of course be both.

 Also judging by the size of the tree, if the tree is big and the pot small, it most likely would benefit from a bigger pot.
-You can also take the tree out of the pot and see if the tree is root-bound (lots of roots visible at the age of the pot), if it is, it needs a new pot.
+You can also take the tree out of the pot and see if the tree is root-bound (lots of roots visible at the age of the pot and going around), if it is, it needs a new pot.
 However, if you can, do not wait till the roots are very bound.
-In case the roots go round, gently loosen them (you can also trim them some) before transplanting, so they can grow healthy again.
+In case the roots go around, gently loosen them (you can also trim them some) before transplanting, so they can grow healthy again.

 Use loose soil that retains moisture well.
 If using potting soil you might want to add some more vermiculate.
 Or make your own soil from the All new Square Foot Garden book.
 Mix together Mel’s Mix: 1/3 compost, 1/3 vermiculite, 1/3 peat moss.